evarga/nfrs-guide/README.md

 Again, this quality characteristic is interrelated with supportability, since recovery time is directly proportional to the level of support one may expect regarding a system.

 #### Problem vs. Solution Space
+We will exemplify this NFR by also reflecting on a specific conundrum pertaining to requirements engineering.
 One of the biggest mistakes is to state requirements in terms of a solution instead of a problem.
 In other words, talking about _How_ instead of _What_.
 This rule applies to all sorts of requirements.
 The following text is disputable, as it talks inside a solution space:
 > All generated reports must be backed up inside a centralized PostgreSQL database every 24 hours.

 The above requirement is not about a concrete business domain, but regarding the internal architecture impacting all backlog items.
 It is a good indication that we are seeing a disguised NFR.
 Unfortunately, it is defined in terms of a solution space with even low-level implementation details.
 Notice that this NFR is an internal user requirement, as businesspeople want to keep their reports safely.
 Nonetheless, a better formulation might look like as follows:
 ```
 Tag:      Reliability.Recoverability
 Gist:     The system must archive old reports.
-Ambition: All generated reports must be safely stored no later than 24 hours since their creation.
+Ambition: All generated reports must be safely stored no later than 24 hours since their
+          creation.
 These cannot be easily reproduced anymore from cached (work) data.
 Scale:    The percent of saved reports whose age is greater than 24 hours.
-Meter: The ratio of old reports saved / total number of old reports taken into account in the
+Meter:    The ratio of old reports saved / total number of old reports taken into account
-last archiving session.
+          in the last archiving session.
 Baseline: 80%
 Fail:     80%
 Goal:     90%
 Stretch:  95%
 Past:     60%
 ```

 Observe the usage of the new Planguage keyword `Past`, which is an optional historical data.
 Occasionally, it makes sense to emphasize how well the system performed in the past.
 The above NFR explicitly announces that fresh reports (younger than 24 hours) can be reproduced with available data, but older ones would be gone without this archiving facility.
 There is no mentioning of database technology, and it is much clearer what that 24 hours part means.
 An architect should externalize this time parameter.
 Otherwise, testing this NFR would be cumbersome, especially with a hard coded value of 24 hours.